f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 An example Grafana dashboard is available -*dashboard.json*- in the repo.
 Use the import function in Grafana to import and view this dashboard, (see below).

 <img src="images/img3.png" alt="Flowers" width="60%">

 Enable port forwarding from the /NGINX Ingress Controller pod to view service access metrics.
 ```
 kubectl port-forward *<NGINX ingress controller pod name>* 8080:8080
 ```
-The NGINX+ dashboard can be reached at 127.0.0.1/dashboard.html, (see below)
+The NGINX+ dashboard can be reached at 127.0.0.1/dashboard.html, (see below).

 <img src="images/img2.png" alt="Flowers" width="60%">

 ### Run a couple sample queries